Preparing all students for success in college, careers, and life

 The Diploma System:

-The Board of Regents 2011 Secondary Regulations set the framework for implementing the RI Diploma System.
-These regulations require all school districts to develop and implement a comprehensive secondary diploma system for middle and high schools that includes: student and teacher supports, local aligned policies, multiple learning opportunities for all students, multiple measures for determining graduation readiness, and a process for RIDE to review the quality of those systems.
+The Council on Elementary and Secondary Education 2015 Secondary Regulations set the framework for implementing the RI Diploma System.
+These regulations require all school districts to develop and implement a comprehensive secondary diploma system for middle and high schools that includes: student and teacher supports, local aligned policies, multiple learning opportunities for all students, and multiple measures for determining graduation readiness.

 * In July 2014, it became RI law to postpone the use of state assessments as a component of the RI Diploma System.
-The existing Secondary Regulations and guidance are currently under revision.
+The existing Secondary Regulations Guidance is currently under revision to reflect this change.

 Graduation requirements are set at a level to provide students the skills and knowledge to successfully enter and complete a rigorous post-secondary academic or technical program, join the military, and/or obtain a job that leads to a rewarding and viable career.
 The RI Board of Regents through the Secondary Regulations set the minimum requirements for earning a RI high school diploma including: